 Probuphine®, Spheramine®, ProNeuraTM and CCMTM are trademarks of Titan Pharmaceuticals, Inc. This Form 10-K also includes trade names and trademarks of companies other than Titan Pharmaceuticals, Inc.

 Overview

-We are a biopharmaceutical company developing proprietary therapeutics for the treatment of central nervous system (CNS) disorders, cardiovascular disease, bone disease and other disorders.
+We are a biopharmaceutical company developing proprietary therapeutics for the treatment of central nervous system (CNS) disorders.
 Our product development programs focus primarily on large pharmaceutical markets with significant unmet medical needs and commercial potential.
-We are focused primarily on clinical development of the following products: